Cedric0303/CV-lecture-notes/notes.md

 - larger window
   - smoother depth, lack detail

-## additional constraint
+## add. constraint

 - individual matches are often ambiguous
-- set of matches should obey additional constraints:
+- set of matches should obey add. constraints:
   - uniqueness
     - point in 1 view has no more than 1 match in other view
   - ordering